Welcome Note by Almaz Negash

 Prior to 2020, trends across sub-Saharan Africa and South Asia demonstrate the traction of online education as a cost-effective approach to making educational opportunities more accessible.
 Today, remote learning has transformed into a key component of the new normal, proving that wide-scale implementation is not only possible, but necessary.

-Africa, thanks to technological innovation will be able to reduce accessibility barriers and bring millions of African students online for the first time.
+Technological innovations in Africa can drastically reduce barriers and bring millions of African students online for the first time, provided that we can overcome connectivity infrastructure challenges and hardware/material costs.
 There is an unprecedented opportunity for Africa to accelerate education through technology, which is why investment in the sector is a priority for Africa.
 The global digital economy will enable millions of young Africans to partake and contribute to the sustainability of the continent’s development.

 The digital payment space has transformed everyday lives across the continent, from the introduction of mobile phones to the adoption of digital payment systems by merchants to streamline their finance systems.
 How does Africa continue to develop its digital economy through innovation?
 What existing and new models have provided game-changing tools in various industries?